Gary Komarin

 Gary Komarin (born September 14, 1951) is an American artist known for his abstract work.
 His art is characterized by spontaneous mark-making, figuration, and painterly expression.
-Komarin's work is formally recognized as post-painterly abstraction.
+Komarin's work is associated with post-painterly abstraction.

 Early life and education

-Gary Komarin was born in New York City in 1951, the son of a Czech architect and a Austrian writer.
+Gary Komarin was born in New York City in 1951, the son of a Czech architect and an Austrian writer.
 He studied at Albany State University, where he earned a bachelor's degree in Art and English Literature.
 After completing his undergraduate studies, Komarin attended Boston University, where he received a master's degree with a focus on fine arts.
 While at Boston University, he studied under artist Philip Guston and held a year-long graduate teaching fellowship, which concluded in 1977.

 Career and work

 Komarin's work is associated with post-painterly abstraction and abstract expressionism.
-He often uses unconventional materials such as drop cloths drop cloths, industrial canvas tarps, and brown paper bags instead of traditional artist canvases.
+He often uses unconventional materials such as drop cloths, industrial canvas tarps, and brown paper bags instead of traditional artist canvases.
 His painting technique includes mixing water-based house paint with spackle and water to create hybrid matte colors, alongside other mixed media materials.
 In a 2004 interview with The New York Times, Komarin was quoted as saying, "If I were stuck in the studio with just brown and white paint and a box of dried oatmeal, I'd figure out something I could do with them."

-Describing Komarin's process in her essay for the 2012 catalog "The Road to Dialoro", Carol Diehl writes:For most artists there is no eureka moment; instead ideas develop through practice and over time, one thing leading to the next, and Gary Komarin is particularly sensitive to this intuitive process.
+Describing Komarin's process in her essay for the 2012 catalog "The Road to Dialoro", Carol Diehl writes:"For most artists there is no eureka moment; instead ideas develop through practice and over time, one thing leading to the next, and Gary Komarin is particularly sensitive to this intuitive process.
 If his marks appear awkward and childlike, it's because he has learned over the years how to turn off his internal critic and work from a place of detachment that allows for freshness, newness, and authenticity.
-Komarin has built into his working method ways of keeping himself from over-thinking or becoming too precious — techniques that allow him to get out of the way and almost let the painting paint itself.
+Komarin has built into his working method ways of keeping himself from over-thinking or becoming too precious — techniques that allow him to get out of the way and almost let the painting paint itself."